 - Aquifer protection area The entire property is located in an area designated as a critical aquifer recharge area (CARA 3).
 The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended. - Buffer to public or current use classified land The property is adjacent to land participating in the Public Benefit Rating System program to the west (parcels 192303-9094 and 192303-9096).
+Credit for this category is recommended. - Buffer to public or current use classified lands The property is adjacent to land participating in the Public Benefit Rating System program to the north (parcel 3523029010).
 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to the adjacent land, which exceeds the category's requirement.
-Credit for this category is recommended. - Significant plant or ecological site A portion of the property is natively vegetated.
-However, qualification for this category requires the existence of a rare plant species or ecosystem identified by the Washington Department of Natural Resources' Natural Heritage Program, existence of which must be confirmed by an expert.
-A further study by the owners is not expected.
-Credit for this category cannot be recommended.
+Credit for this category is recommended.

-- Significant wildlife or salmonid habitat The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a state candidate species of concern by the Washington Department of Fish and Wildlife.
+- Scenic resource, viewpoint or view corridor - Although credit for this category was not requested, In order to be eligible for this category, a property must be a) a scenic natural resource significant to the character of the county, b) provide a viewpoint accessible to the public or c) contribute to a recognized view corridor.
+The property is located on the Cedarhurst/Westside Highway Heritage Corridor (exhibit 15).
+The property is along the tour between miles 5.0 and 6.0 and can be seen from the road.
+Credit for this category is recommended. - Significant wildlife and salmonid habitat Although credit for this category was not requested, the property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a state candidate species of concern by the Washington Department of Fish and Wildlife.
 During a site visit to the property PBRS staff saw evidence of pileated woodpecker activity on the property.
 Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a (1).
-Credit for this category is recommended. - Watershed protection area The enrolling open space contains 3.20 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
+Credit for this category is recommended. - Watershed protection area

+Although credit for this category was not requested, the enrolling open space contains 2.04 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
 Credit for this category is recommended.